Carbon Monoxide & Smoke Detector Regulations

 On April 7, 2003, New Jersey adopted regulations for the installation of Carbon Monoxide Alarms in the vicinity of all sleeping areas in buildings that contain fuel burning appliances or have an attached garage.

 Carbon Monoxide Alarms should be installed with 10 feet of any sleeping areas so they will be audible in each bedroom.
 Multiple carbon monoxide alarms may be necessary to accomplish this requirement.
-The use of a combination smoke and carbon monoxide detector is allowed to fulfill the requirement.
+The use of a combination smoke and carbon monoxide detector are allowed to fulfill the requirement.

 Smoke Detectors - What You Need to Know